Chris Nikou

 Chris Nikou was the chairman of Football Australia (served from 2018 – 2023) and an Australian lawyer.

 Career

 Football

 Nikou's interest in football began as a player in a local suburban competition in Melbourne.
 He gradually gained influence in football after he was appointed as a Director of Football Federation Victoria (served from 2003 – 2008).
 In 2011, he became Company Secretary of A-League club Melbourne Victory (from April 2011 – October 2014).

-Nikou was elected Chairman of Football Federation Australia in November 2018.
+Nikou was elected Chairman of Football Federation Australia in November 2018 until November 2023.
 He had served as a Director of Football Federation Australia since 2014.

 Previously, Nikou was a member of the organising committee for the 2015 AFC Asian Cup held in Australia.

 During 2018, Nikou was a member of the Congress Review Working Group set up at the request of FIFA to resolve an impasse in governance reforms at Football Federation Australia.

 Cricket

 From 2011 to 2018, Nikou was a director of the Melbourne cricket club, the Melbourne Renegades, an Australian professional Twenty20 cricket club.
 They compete in Australia's Twenty20 cricket competitions, the Big Bash League and the WBBL.
 Nikou committed to resign from the Melbourne Renegades if re-elected to the board of Football Federation Australia.